This article was originally published on the Atlassian Community.

 Conclusion

-Exalate provides a powerful solution for synchronizing user mentions bi-directionally between Jira Cloud and Jira on-premise.
+Exalate provides a powerful, script-based solution for synchronizing user mentions bi-directionally between Jira Cloud and Jira on-premise.
+The Groovy scripting engine lets you transform mention formats on the fly, handle missing users with fallback messages, and keep your sync clean and reliable.

-If you want to do more than sync user mentions, book a demo with Exalate engineers and see it in action!
+If you want to explore more advanced sync scenarios beyond user mentions, book a demo with Exalate engineers and see it in action!

 Recommended Reading: